unsafecast/soundplot/README.md

 # soundplot

 ![Screenshot of soundplot](/screenshot.png)
-_soundplot displaying part of "the duck song"_
+_soundplot displaying part of "the duck song", the black region is a bug_

 This is a simple program that visualizes your sound files.
 It accepts a raw sound file and it creates a window, the plots the hilbert curve for every sample, with the color value being the frequency of it.